rust-lang/rust/text/0000-non-static-type-id.md

 }
 ```

-The `TypeId` for some type `T` can then be taken from `<T as Keyed>::Key`.
-However this trait needs to be marked as unsafe because it could lead to undefined behaviour if `T::Key` is not unique.
-It puts the burden on the caller to implement correctly for all types they want to store in the type map.
+This requires additional boilerplate that may lead to undefined behaviour if implemented incorrectly or not kept up to date.

 This RFC proposes simply removing the `'static` bound from the `type_id` intrinsic, leaving the stable `TypeId` and `Any` traits unchanged.
 That way users who opt-in to unstable intrinsics can build the type equality guarantees they need without waiting for stable API support.